Raising Animal Friendly Children (followed by a list of resources on the topic)

 First, I am not criticising the mother but I think it is unfortunate that she is a naturopath as it reinforces the stereotype that animalists are into “natural” things and that she will be seen as less credible for it.
 But this is not the topic here.

-I understand that raising animal friendly children from birth is a contentious issue and I think it is always going to be one — at least for as long as it doesn’t become the norm.
+I understand that raising animal friendly children from birth is a contentious issue and I think it is always going to be one — at least for as long as it doesn’t become commonplace.
 Already, without even worrying about making ethical choices, plenty of families are failing at providing their children with a balanced diet.
 As such, offering a much more restrictive diet that requires at least a little understanding of nutrition seems a long and perilous shot.

 A significant part of the population heavily relies on a very simple (and sometimes unhealthy) diet they perceive as cheap and easy.
 In my opinion, omnipresent advertisement for junk food and sugary food mixed with a lack of a public large scale, decent food education is a recipe for disaster.